oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 ```
 kubectl get crd domains.weblogic.oracle -o jsonpath="{.spec.version}"
 ```
-The expected output should be `v5`.
+The expected version should be `v5`.

 Now the WebLogic Kubernetes Operator is running and it's monitoring the default namespace.
 Later we'll deploy a domain resource to the default namespace and the operator will be responsible for creating, running, and managing the WebLogic domain.